TontonTremblay/heatmap_error_pose/readme.md

 python heatmap.py --opencv --bop --overlay --path_json_gt example/scene_gt.json --path_json_gu example/diff_dope.json --objs_folder example/models/ --contour --spp 100
 ```

 This should produce the image above.
-Run with `--raw` for a faster generation
+Use `--max_distance` to change the interval, it is expressed in cm.

 ## How to cite
 If you are using this code in your research, please cite this as follow,